 Pleasantville is the site of a former U.S. and Canadian military base in St. John’s, Newfoundland & Labrador that was constructed during the Second World War.
-Following the departure of the U.S. Armed Forces’ presence in the early 1950’s, the property was occupied by DND until its sale to Canada Lands.
+Following the departure of the U.S. Armed Forces’ presence in the early 1950’s, the property was occupied by DND until its sale to Canada Lands Company.

 At acquisition, the property contained a wide variety of buildings and facilities including administration buildings, officers’ mess, drill hall, garages and barracks.

-DND acquired approximately 20 acres (8.1 hectares) from Canada Lands for the construction of a new armory and administration building which opened in 2014.
-Prior to completion of the new facility, DND leased a number of facilities from Canada Lands to support its ongoing operations.
+DND acquired approximately 20 acres (8.1 hectares) from Canada Lands Company for the construction of a new armory and administration building which opened in 2014.
+Prior to completion of the new facility, DND leased a number of facilities from Canada Lands Company to support its ongoing operations.